flyteorg/flyte/rfc/system/1893-caching-of-offloaded-objects.md

 First we're going to enumerate the problems tackled in this proposal and discuss an implementation for each one.
 Namely:
   1. how to model cache-by-value semantics for non-Flyte objects?
-  2. how to signal to users the mismatch in expectations when a cached task expects one of its inputs to have the hash overridden?
+  2. how to signal to users that a cached tasks contain hashable objects?

 ### Problem 1: Cache-by-value semantics for non-Flyte objects

 For a certain category of objects, for example pandas dataframes, in order to pass data around in a performant way, Flyte writes the actual data to an object in the configured blob store and uses the path to this random object as part of the representation of the object.
 In other words, from the perspective of the backend, for all intents and purposes we offer cache-by-reference semantics for these objects.

-So how to offer a cache-by-value semantics for the case of offloaded objects?
+So how to offer a cache-by-value semantics for the case of these offloaded objects?
 We're going to expose a way for users to override the hash of objects and use that hash as part of the caching computation.

 #### Exposing a hash in Literals